navinaamuthan/navinaamuthan/README.md

 Currently finishing my **MSc in Computer Science — Intelligent Systems** at **Trinity College Dublin** (Distinction), with a dissertation on **AI Ethics and Corporate Responsible AI Governance**.
 Previously at **E2open** as an Associate Implementation Engineer, delivering enterprise SaaS implementations for Fortune 500 clients across 120+ countries.

-I sit at the intersection of AI engineering, product delivery, and responsible AI — comfortable writing Python and SQL, building agentic systems, and advising on EU AI Act compliance in the same week.
+I sit at the intersection of AI engineering, product delivery, and responsible AI.
+I'm comfortable writing Python and SQL, building agentic systems, and advising on EU AI Act compliance in the same week.

 - Based in **Dublin, Ireland**
-- Available **immediately**
-- No visa sponsorship required

 ---